Freelance-Websites/sharp-studio/src/content/architects-and-developers/services/showcase.md

   immersiveExperiencesEnabled: true
   immersiveExperiencesTitle: Immersive Experiences
   immersiveExperiencesText: We offer deeply immersive experiences at Sharp Studio Visuals.
 This means that, in addition to perceiving the space, you can explore it fully.
 Inquire about our services to fully experience your projects.
-  immersiveExperiencesLinkText: To know more about our interactive visual solutions, <a href="https://wa.me/13054693227" target="_blank" rel="noopener noreferrer" class="decoration-1 underline underline-offset-4 md:underline-offset-8 hover:no-underline">contact us</a>!
+  immersiveExperiencesLinkText: "To know more about our interactive visual solutions, [contact us](https://wa.me/13054693227)!"
   immersiveExperiencesSlider:
     - image: /images/architects-and-developers/services/immersive-experiences-slider-1.mp4
       title: Sens Palermo Green